Does your business have a bank card? If so, you and your staff need to know how to use it safely to avoid scams.

-- Hold on to your card - Whoever serves you shouldn’t have to take your card away.
+- Hold on to your card - Nobody should have to take your card away.
 Never let it out of your sight.

-- Go to a till - You can always pay at a till or wait for a card machine to come to you.
+- Go to a till - If you don’t want to wait for a card machine to come to you, pay at a till.

 - Hide your PIN - Shield the keypad so no one can see what you enter.